chrisdrymon/Old-Articles/README.md

 # Tensorflow
-My tensorflow projects

-MLFormat formats my treebanks for usage in Tensorflow.
+ml_format formats my treebanks for usage in Tensorflow.

-Verse_estimator.py runs the neural network.
-It depends on verse_data.py.
+article_estimator.py runs the neural network.
+It depends on article_data.py.